 Is the Journey Appropriate for Disabled or People with Mobility Issues?

-Essentially, if you have a physical issue that greatly impacts your mobility, this train journey would be difficult and not recommended.
+If you have a physical issue that greatly impacts your mobility, this train journey would be difficult and not recommended.
 Because of the dimensions of the historical trains, they are not able to accommodate a wheelchair.
 Passengers with mobility issues interested in this journey should contact Belmond staff in advance of booking to discuss possible accommodations and staff recommendations.

 Those with any sort of mobility difficulty will probably want to choose the bottom berth rather than needing to climb into the top bunk at night.
 Or consider booking one of the new and much more spacious Grand Suites.